arocks/edge-docs/docs/index.md

 ## Which packages were included and why?

-* django-environ - By default, settings has environment specific information.
-This package helps you define such variables in the environment which is more secure.
+* django-environ - Helps you avoid keeping confidential data in settings by using environment variables.
 * django-authtools - Custom user model and class based auth views.
 * django-crispy-forms - Provides the Sign-in and Sign-up forms.
 * django-braces - Essential set of mixins used for the included views